influxdata/influxdb-v1-to-v2/README.md

 1.  observe console to see that
     - buckets are created for each database/retention policy pair
     - DBRP mappings are created in v2 to map v1 db/rp pairs to v2 buckets; this mapping is required for v1 API queries/writes to work properly
+    - when `--with-users` option is specified
        - v1 authorizations are created in v2 and maps v1 user grants (excluding admin users) to created v2 buckets
        - user password cannot be migrated, use `--out-users` option to create file that you can later use to setup user passwords with
         `set-passwords` utility

 __Set passwords for migrated users__